fresh-eggs/fresh-eggs.github.io/xband_post.md

 #define msReceiveBoxNastyLong				71
 ```

-The XBAND also used message dispatching for XBAND OS function calls.
+The XBAND also appears to use the `kDispatcherVector` message dispatcher for XBAND OS function calls.

-Below is a list I made of the SNES OS Function IDs that can be passed to the `kDispatcherVector` via the `X` register.
+Below is a list I made of the XBAND SNES OS Function IDs that are provided to the `kDispatcherVector` via the `X` register in order to resolve to the address of that function.

 [XBAND SNES OS Function IDs]()

 ### List of symbols I collected.
-During the course of this work, I collected a number of symbols from the Retail SNES XBAND ROM by setting breakpoints before jumps to the `kDispatcherVector` for a given function ID and noting the address that the `kDispatcherVector` resolved.
-There are symbol lists in the source code but I didn't find them to be accurate.
+During the course of this work, I collected a number of symbols from the retail SNES XBAND ROM by setting breakpoints before jumps to the `kDispatcherVector` for a given function ID and noting the address it resolves.
+There are symbol lists present in the source code but I didn't find them to be accurate.

-These will likely be useful for anyone working in this space.
-We could explore getting all of them programatically.
+It is likely possible to resolve the rest of these programmatically.

 ```
 DoExecuteCode					0xd57c8b